 The Planetary Society has funded efforts to find, track, and characterize NEOs practically since our founding.
 In 1982 we began contributing to a search program led by planetary scientist Eleanor Helin at Palomar Observatory in Southern California.

 In 1997 our members and supporters helped us launch the Shoemaker NEO grant program to fund amateur and professional asteroid observers.
-Named after Gene Shoemaker, who along with his wife Carolyn did so much to raise awareness of the dangers of asteroid impacts, the program has awarded $440,000 through 62 grants to amateur and professional astronomers from 19 countries on 6 continents.
+Named after Gene Shoemaker, who along with his wife Carolyn did so much to raise awareness of the dangers of asteroid impacts, the program has awarded $515,000 to 70 winners in 21 countries on 6 continents.

 Our Shoemaker grantees have submitted hundreds of thousands of asteroid observations to the International Astronomical Union’s Minor Planet Center, a clearinghouse for the world’s asteroid observations.
 These observations are used by entities like NASA and the European Space Agency to predict asteroid orbits.